Skip to main content

 There are actually three different areas with different restrictions in the DC area.

 1. The area with the tighest restrictions is within 7 miles of DCA.
-Drones are permitted in this area only if the flight has a governmental purpose and a governmental sponsor.
-Not impossible, but pretty limited!
+Drones are permitted in this area only if the flight has a governmental purpose and sponsor.
 To fly in this area, the TSA requires the employment of a Law Enforcement Officer (LEO) as well as a second person (not the pilot) to communicate with the TSA during the flight.
+There is an extensive application process to the TSA and the FAA required.
+At F(n)Gravity, we’ve worked through the local government contacts as well as the LEOs who can support flights in this area.
+We’ve formalized our process to obtain approval including the creation of the flight charts required by the TSA.
+Please contact us if you have a drone need in this area.
+In all likelihood, we can do this flight for you.

 2. Next most restrictive is the area between 7 and 15 miles of DCA.
-Generally flights in this area CAN happen by a licensed commercial drone pilot.
-The TSA does NOT require a Law Enforcement Officer (LEO), but it does require that there is a second person (not the pilot) on site to communicate with the TSA during the flight.
-There is an extensive application process to the TSA and the FAA required.
+For this area, the TSA does NOT require a Law Enforcement Officer (LEO) nor is a governmental purpose required.
+Otherwise, the process is the same as what’s required for #1 above.
 F(n)Gravity has applied for flights in this area for local businesses, colleges, and individuals.
-We’ve formalized our process to obtain approval including the creation of the flight charts required by the TSA.
 Thus far, we’ve received approval each time we’ve asked.
 Please contact us if you have a drone need in this area.
 In all likelihood, we can do this flight for you.

 3. The least restrictive area is a flight restriction zone that is outside the 15-mile ring around DCA.
-Flight in this area is limited by the rules surrounding the airports in the area and really fits into the authorization discussion above.
-For example, Dulles Airport (IAD) is within the least restrictive area.
+Flight in this area is limited by the rules surrounding the airports in the area and really fits into the LAANC authorization discussion above.
+For example, Dulles Airport (IAD) is within this least restrictive area.
 Essentially, the TSA is not involved, but the FAA has limitations for where drone flying is possible and it becomes more restrictive as you get closer to the airport.

 So if you have a need in the restricted area around DC, don’t give up.
 We will help you figure out if a flight is possible and what steps will be needed to make it happen.